devopsdays/devopsdays-web/content/events/2024-nashville/sponsor.md

 +++
 title = "Sponsorship"
 type = "event"
-description = "Interested in sponsoring DevOpsDays Dallas 2023?
+description = "Interested in sponsoring DevOpsDays Nashville 2024?
 We greatly value sponsors for this open event."

 +++